EngTrace: A Symbolic Benchmark for Verifiable Process Supervision of Engineering Reasoning

 Performance Across Difficulty Levels

-Line chart showing model reasoning performance across Easy, Intermediate, and Advanced difficulty levels.
+Bar chart showing model performance across Easy, Intermediate, and Advanced difficulty levels.